 DeAnna provides Clinical and Administrative support to the teams operating within STE Consultants.
 Through the years she has worked with children on the Autism Spectrum in a variety of settings including in homes, public schools, community mental health agencies, and a Non-Public School for children with behavior disorders.
 She has worked in Behavior Analysis for over 9 years and has lived in both Hawaii and Vermont before settling in California.
 DeAnna can provide Functional Behavior Assessments, consultation, intensive trainings for parents and staff as well as individualized ABA based programs for students in homes and public schools.
 DeAnna manages new referrals, contracts, school district support, as well as supporting the Clinical and Training teams within STE.
 DeAnna is also a Board Certified Behavior Analyst.

-Sarah is an elected board member of the California Association for Behavior Analysis and an appointed member of the CalABA Public Policy Committee.
-Sarah is an appointed member of the Kaplan University Graduate Psychology Program Advisory Board.
-Sarah serves on the Board of Directors for both the Global Autism Project and Origami Robotics.
+Sarah is an elected board member of the California Association for Behavior Analysis (CalABA).
+Sarah also serves on the Board of Directors for both the Global Autism Project and Origami Robotics.